matrix-org/matrix-spec-proposals/proposals/4098-provisioning-with-scim.md

-The SCIM protocol [supports all the common HTTP authentication methods](https://www.rfc-editor.org/rfc/rfc7644#section-2), so the provisioning endpoints should use the same user [authentication methods](https://spec.matrix.org/v1.9/client-server-api/#client-authentication) than the rest of the Matrix server.
+The SCIM protocol [supports all the common HTTP authentication methods](https://www.rfc-editor.org/rfc/rfc7644#section-2), so the provisioning endpoints should use the same user [authentication methods](https://spec.matrix.org/v1.9/client-server-api/#client-authentication) as the rest of the Matrix server.

 As indicated in the [Server Administration](https://spec.matrix.org/v1.9/client-server-api/#server-administration)